EZ Home Search Guide to Living in Iredell County, NC

 Iredell County Health Care

-The Iredell Health System is a not-for-profit community-focused group that runs the Iredell Memorial Hospital with 247 beds.
+The Iredell Health System is a not-for-profit, community-focused group that runs the Iredell Memorial Hospital with 247 beds.
 Iredell County citizens own the building and grounds.
 The network also has 260 physicians on staff and a range of specialties.
 US News and World Report has ranked Iredell Memorial Hospital as “high performing” in the categories of heart attack, heart failure, and chronic obstructive pulmonary disease (COPD).

-Some of its additional facilities include Iredell Home Health, Iredell Wound Care and Hyperbaric Center, and the Iredell Physician Network.
+Its additional facilities include Iredell Home Health, Iredell Wound Care and Hyperbaric Center, and the Iredell Physician Network.

-Lake Norman Regional Medical Center has a campus with a 123-bed hospital, orthopedic specialty center, women’s center, and an outpatient surgery center.
+Lake Norman Regional Medical Center has a campus with a 123-bed hospital, an orthopedic specialty center, a women’s center, and an outpatient surgery center.
 Its additional care services include cardiology, oncology, and surgical weight loss.
 The outpatient surgery center has a designation from the American Institute of Minimally Invasive Surgery Center of Excellence.
 The facility is just off of I-77 in Mooresville.

 Iredell County Things to Do